lehtihet/Flask-Startpage/README.md

 Then Settings -> Appearance -> Show home button -> URL for the webserver.

-Can use an extension to bring up the page on New Tab.
+Can use an extension to bring up the page on New Tab, like [Fast New Tab Redirect](https://chrome.google.com/webstore/detail/fast-new-tab-redirect/ohnfdmfkceojnmepofncbddpdicdjcoi).

 ## Issues

-Exposes the API key to the client.
+Exposes the API keys to the client.